iancze/TWA-3-orbit/README.md

 # TWA-3-orbit

+## Installation

+It helps to install this locally to a conda environment.
+In my case, I did

+        $ conda create --name TWA3
+        $ conda activate TWA3
+        # install all the required packages
+        $ conda install --file requirements.txt # perhaps this should be environment.yml?

+`corner.py` needs to be installed with pip.

+Since exoplanet is under heavy development, we'll install this from source.
+With the environment still activated, go to the `exoplanet` source directory, and `python setup.py install`.
+(If you're satisfied with the latest stable version, you can just install exoplanet with conda).

+Then return to this directory and install the project as editable.

+        $ pip install -e .

+This should keep the whole directory structure much more organized and portable than before.

+The idea is that all analysis scripts will be run from the root directory of this project.
+E.g.,

+    $ python src/joint/sample.py

+and not from within individual folders

+    # don't do this
+    $ cd src/joint
+    $ python sample.py

+This way we are always operating from the root directory and don't have to worry about traversing up and across the folder tree.

+## Introduction

 Determining the architecture of the TWA 3 hierarchical triple system using a combination of ALMA CO 2-1 observations, radial velocity, and astrometric data.

 Building up to the joint fit, we have also made fits to smaller portions of the data.